What is Gate Valve?

 Non-rising Stem Gate Valve or Insider Screw Valve

 There is no upward movement of the stem in a non-rising stem type.
 The valve disk is threaded internally.
 The disc travels along the stem like a nut when the stem is rotated.
 You can see the image.
-In this type of valve, stem threads are exposed to the flow medium.
+This type of valve exposes stem threads to the flow medium.

 Gate Valve Applications

-- Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and all most any services.
+- Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and almost any services.

 Advantages of Gate Valve

-- Most of the gate valve can be used as bi-directional
+- Most of the gate valves can be used as bi-directional

-- They are suitable for high pressure and temperature application and required less maintenance
+- They are suitable for high pressure and temperature application and require less maintenance

 Disadvantages of Gate Valve